Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 id = "ai-notes-2024"
 ///

-Today, I want to discuss the disruptive technology that underlies all modern AI achievements.
-Or the concept, or the meta-technology — whichever term you prefer.
+Today, I want to discuss the disruptive technology that underlies modern AI achievements.
+Or the concept, or the meta-technology — whichever is more convenient for you.

 You’ve probably never come across the logic described below on the internet (except for the introduction about disruptive technologies) — engineers and mathematicians might get a bit annoyed by the oversimplifications and cutting corners.
 But this is the lens through which I view the industry, assess what’s possible and less likely, and so on.
 My blog, my rules, my dictionary :-D